14 Different Types of Bats in Indiana

 Some red bats occasionally venture into the city but prefer rural areas with plenty of trees for perching.

-Red bats eat more insects than other types of bats in Indiana, making them beneficial to humans as pest control.
+Red bats eat more insects than other bats in Indiana, making them beneficial to humans as pest control.

 These are also some of the only bats that use echolocation, emitting ultrasound pulses from their mouths or noses to find prey.